Nkisi: Types

 Birds of prey, lightning, weapons, and fire are all common themes among the minkisi of the above.
 They also affected the upper body.
 Head, neck, and chest pains were said to be caused by these nkisi figures.
 Some figures were in the form of animals.
 Most often these were dogs (kozo).
 Dogs are closely tied to the spiritual world in Kongo mythology.
 They live in two separate worlds; the village of the living, and the forest of the dead.
 Kozo figures were often portrayed as having two heads – this was symbolic of their ability to see both worlds.

+Na monanga are associated with a powerful person, with great reasoning, bringing happiness and fortune.
+They often were created carefully, have a tranquil expression, and are covered in decorations consisting of different substances.

+Npezo figures are crafted to look menacing and are believed to have their powers weakened by laughter.

+There is also a difference between personal, and community nkisi.
+Personal nkisi figures were much more anonymous.
+They often were kept within a private domicile.
+While community mankishi on the other hand were much less anonymous, often times overlooking the village in a way to intentionally be visible to many in the village.
+They were meant to be visible, but often times were kept inside their own personal enclosure during the daytime.

 Nkondi

 Nkondi (plural forms minkondi, zinkondi) are a subclass of minkisi that are considered aggressive.
 Because many of the nkondi collected in the nineteenth century were activated by having nails driven into them, they were often called "nail fetishes" in travel writing, museum catalogs, and art history literature.
 Many nkondi also feature reflective surfaces, such as mirrors, on their stomach areas or the eyes, which are held to be the means of vision in the spirit world.
+They are often decorated with tubes of various substances.
+The most common of which being gunpowder.
+The idea behind this is for it to be used for killing ndoki, who is associated with the powers of a witch.
 Although they can be made in many forms, the ones featuring a human statue with nails are the best described in anthropological and scholarly literature.